Last Updated: August 8, 2019

-Families that were initially satisfied with home care often begin to find it problematic for reasons beyond cost.
+Families that are initially satisfied with home care often begin to find it problematic for reasons beyond cost.
 Matching the senior with an appropriate, trustworthy caregiver can be extremely challenging.
 Sometimes families will try many caregivers until they find one who seems right, but when that caregiver leaves for another job, the whole process of finding the right match begins anew.

-Gaps in Care
+3. Gaps in care.

-Potential for Isolation
+4. Potential for isolation.

-Home care can be a good stop gap measure when a senior begins to need assistance, but its price and numerous practical difficulties mean that it is rarely a suitable long-term option for seniors with high care needs.
+Home care can be a good gap measure when a senior begins to need assistance, but its price and numerous practical difficulties mean that it is rarely a suitable long-term option for seniors with high care needs.